mahirahalwani/comptia-tech-/README.md

 6.0 - Security<br>

 ## 1.0 - IT CONCEPTS AND TERMINOLOGY
-- Computer Literacy: the ability to use computers and related technology efficiently, including understanding how they work and operate.
+- Computer Literacy: the ability to use computers and related technology efficiently, including understanding how they work and operate.<br>
-- Computer systems work similarly hence knowing one system helps learn another.
+- Computer systems work similarly hence knowing one system helps learn another.<br>
-- Computing Process: Input, Processing, Output, Storage (same for every device)
+- Computing Process: Input, Processing, Output, Storage (same for every device)<br>
-- Input/Output devices enable communication with a computer enhancing capabilities of computers.
+- Input/Output devices enable communication with a computer enhancing capabilities of computers.<br>
-- Processing components handle commands.
+- Processing components handle commands.<br>
-- Storage devices save data and programs for later use.
+- Storage devices save data and programs for later use.<br>
-- General-purpose computing devices, e.g., PCs, tablets, laptops, smartphones are adaptable, increasing their functionality and enables them to be more useful.
+- General-purpose computing devices, e.g., PCs, tablets, laptops, smartphones are adaptable, increasing their functionality and enables them to be more useful.<br>
-- Users can add apps to enable more functionality.
+- Users can add apps to enable more functionality.<br>
 - Local Area Network (LAN): a basic computer network that connects devices within a limited area via switch.
 Local and usually small.
 Much faster.
-Server uses LAN to provide network.
+Server uses LAN to provide network.<br>
+- LAN Charateristics: Small, local, connected groups of devices. e.g.: P2P, small offices.<br>
-- Wide Area Network (WAN): Routers connect one or more LANs into a WAN.
+- Wide Area Network (WAN): Routers connect one or more LANs into a WAN.<br>
+- WAN Characteristics: Devices on different networks connect. e.g.: A company's global offices connecting to each other.<br>
-- Internet: LAN combined with WAN together.
+- Internet: LAN combined with WAN together.<br>
-- LANs, WANs, and the Internet are paths to reach remotely-accessed computer systems.
+- LANs, WANs, and the Internet are paths to reach remotely-accessed computer systems.<br>
-- Remotely-Accessed Computer Systems: allow users to access a computer from a distance, either for work or other purposes enhancing local capabilities.
+- Remotely-Accessed Computer Systems: allow users to access a computer from a distance, either for work or other purposes enhancing local capabilities.<br>
-- Remote Server: a computer that stores and processes information, and is accessible over the internet, e.g., web servers, database servers, file servers.
+- Remote Server: a computer that stores and processes information, and is accessible over the internet, e.g., web servers, database servers, file servers.<br>
-- Online applications enable lighter (resource-wise) local machines and it resides in the remotely-accessed computer systems.
+- Online applications enable lighter (resource-wise) local machines and it resides in the remotely-accessed computer systems.<br>
-- Online storage and systems protects data from local crashes.
+- Online storage and systems protects data from local crashes.<br>
-- Specialized Computer Systems: computers that are designed to perform specific tasks, rather than a wide range of tasks e.g., POS System, ATM, GPS, printers, joysticks, multifunction devices.
+- Specialized Computer Systems: computers that are designed to perform specific tasks, rather than a wide range of tasks e.g., POS System, ATM, GPS, printers, joysticks, multifunction devices.<br>

 ## 2.0 - SYSTEM HARDWARE
 - Central Processing Unit (CPU) is not smart but very fast.
 It only does what it is asked to do.
 Needs to give CPU a detailed instruction.
 Does not have memory, needs a separate memory piece to remember info.